preesm/preesm.github.io/_tutos/17-simsdp.md

 ## Introduction

 ### Principle
-SimSDP is an iterative algorithm integrated into PREESM, designed to achieve load balancing across the available nodes, thereby optimizing performance in terms of latency [\[1\]](#references).
+SimSDP is an iterative algorithm integrated into PREESM, designed to achieve load balancing across the available nodes, thereby optimizing performance in terms of final latency [\[1\]](#references).
 The algorithm steps are as follows:
 * **Node-Level Partitioning**: This step is to divide the graph into subgraphs, each associated with a node.The subgraphs are constructed in such a way as to obtain an balance workload, taking into account the heterogeneity of the nodes.
 * **Thread-Level Partitioning**: Once a subgraph is assigned to a node, we use optimized resource allocation which is a clustering based method called Scaling up of Clusters of Actors on Processing Element (SCAPE).
 * **Simulation**: PREESM simulates both intra-node and inter-node execution, verified by SimGrid, to check if any previously ignored communication affects the final allocation and performance.